epoberezkin/poberezkin.com/posts/2021-04-21-what-i-wish-somebody-told-me-when-i-was-learning-Haskell.md

 It may seem insignificant, but using the correct terminology would help switching to the functional mindset:

-- functions are not "called" and "executed", they are "used" and "evaluated".
+- functions are not "called" and "executed", they are "applied" and "evaluated".
 - functions do not "return" values, even when they use `return` function, they are a binding of function code to the function name.
 - preferring `pure` over `return` [^pure] would both save you typing and help switching mindset.
 - "names" are not "variables", they are not "assigned", they are "bound" to values.